A stable deep adversarial learning approach for geological facies generation: Application

 \subsubsection{2D}

-Initially, we tested the Multi-Scale Wasserstein GAN with Spectral Normalization and GroupSort on two-dimensional simulations (Figure \ref{figurevariation}).
-In these tests, the generator architecture stays mostly the same throughout the test, with two $(3,3)$ convolution operations at each level, LeakyReLU activation functions, and a final Softmax activation function.
-However, multi-scale generators require a pixelwise skip-connection at each level too.
+Initially, we test the Multi-Scale Wasserstein GAN with Spectral Normalization and GroupSort, whose architecture is given in appendix \ref{appendix:MSWGAN_arcitecture} on 2D simulations.
+In these tests, the generator architecture stays mostly the same, with two $(3,3)$ convolution operations at each level, LeakyReLU activation functions, and a final Softmax activation function.
+Furthermore, multi-scale generators require a pixelwise skip-connection at each level too.
 The critic architecture reflects the one of the generator, with two $(3, 3)$ convolutions operations at each levels.
 To reflect the skip connection in the generator, our critic returns a score at each level, with a $(3,3)$ convolution from which the mean value is our level score.
-The groupsort operation is used everywhere after every convolution in the critic, with the exception of the outputs convolution.
+The GroupSort operation is used everywhere after every convolution in the critic, with the exception of the outputs convolution.

-For comparison purposes, we also trained a Multi-Scale GAN with the vanilla GAN loss, and only Gaussian Noise to stabilize it.
-We then trained two vanilla Wasserstein GAN with Gradient Penalty, one with the GroupSort activation and the second without.
-The results presented were obtained with the set of hyper-parameters presented in Table \ref{tab:hyperparameters2d}.
-While these hyper-parameters may be sub-optimal for the models, they are provided for the sake of reproducibility.
+For comparison purposes, we also train a Multi-Scale GAN with the vanilla GAN loss, and only the addition of a Gaussian noise to stabilize it.
+We also train two vanilla Wasserstein GAN with a Gradient Penalty, one with the GroupSort activation and the second without.
+The results presented are obtained with the set of hyper-parameters shown in the Table \ref{tab:hyperparameters2d}.

-Given the subjective nature of human visual assessment, we quantified the quality of the non-conditional simulations using morphological metrics calculated from 1000 simulations per model.
-The distribution of connected component sizes by facies for multiple two-dimensional models is depicted in Figure \ref{fig:connectedcomponentssize2d} and compared to real data.
-The mean proportion of each geological facies for the two-dimensional models is shown in Figure \ref{fig:2d_proportions}.
+Given the subjective nature of human visual assessment, we chose to quantify the quality of the non-conditional simulations using morphological metrics calculated from 1000 simulations per model.
+The distribution of connected component sizes by facies for multiple 2D models is depicted in Figure \ref{fig:connectedcomponentssize2d} and compared to the training data.
+A Wasserstein-1 loss is computed, between each of these distributions and the real distribution (Table \ref{tab:connected_components2d}).
+The mean proportion of each geological facies for the 2D models is shown in Figure \ref{fig:2d_proportions}.
+We can see on these figures that the distribution of smaller features ("Sand, Channel lag", "Silts, Levees" and "Shale, Overbank") are correctly predicted for most models except for the Wasserstein GAN with gradient penalty.
+However, the "Sand, Point bar" prediction has a very high loss value as seen in Table \ref{tab:connected_components2d}.
+This a phenomenon for which we did not find an explanation.